christianvanhalter/omnifood/README.md

-## Survey Form
+## Omnifood Web Page
-Omni Food, a creative proyect.
+It's a final creative project from a course of HTML and CSS.